-While the price tag for a ride into space might be out of most peoples' price ranges this year, there are still plenty of amazing gifts you can give a space fan in your life.
-From "The Big Bang Theory" to high-end "Star Trek" jewelry, this guide should help you choose something even the pickiest space geek is sure to love this holiday season:
+While the price tag for a ride into space might be out of most peoples' price ranges, there are still plenty of amazing gifts you can give a space fan in your life.
+From "The Big Bang Theory" to high-end "Star Trek" jewelry, this guide should help you choose something even the pickiest space geek is sure to love:

 Are you a fan of "The Big Bang Theory" and "Green Lantern"?
 This might just be the bobble head for you.
 This Sheldon Cooper bobble head comes equipped with a wobbly cranium and a Green Lantern t-shirt, effectively combining two nerdy pieces of media into one.

 Why we love it: What's not to love?
 "The Big Bang Theory" and "Green Lantern" are the kinds of things we love separately.
 They're even better when put together, like PB & J. And at $14.99, this Sheldon is one you can easily see bobbling his Bazingas on your desk.

 The 2015 Year In Space calendar from Starry Messenger Press come in two versions, both for $13.95: a large format 16-inch by 22-inch wall calendar and a handy spiral-bound desk calendar for space fans on the go.
 Discounts are available for bulk purchases, as well as for Space.com fans, so make sure you say you saw it here.